antmicro/jswasi/README.md

 # Testing

 This repository contains two sets of tests: unit tests and syscalls tests.
-The first set can be ran using `npm run test` command and it tests the integrity of internal kernel structures.
+The first set can be ran using `npm run test:unit` command and it tests the integrity of internal kernel structures.
 The latter is a userspace rust program that invokes raw syscalls to check whether the kernel responds to them correctly.
 These tests can be ran by using the executable as an init system to the kernel or by just executing it using the kernel.